Alexander Lomaia: Professional career

 Lomaia briefly served as the Ambassador of Georgia to Russia in 1991.
-From 1993 to 1995 he was the Secretary General of the Georgian Christian-Democratic Union.
+From 1993 to 1995, he was the Secretary General of the Georgian Christian-Democratic Union.
 Between 1995 and 2002, he worked for the Georgia Office of the Eurasia Foundation, first as a Programme Officer and then as Country Director.
 Later, he served as a Regional Director for the Democracy Coalition Project in the territories of the former Soviet Union, based in Tbilisi, from 2002 to 2003.
-From 2003 to 2004 he was the executive director of the Open Society Georgia Foundation (Soros Foundation).
+From 2003 to 2004, he was the executive director of the Open Society Georgia Foundation (Soros Foundation).

 Lomaia played a prominent role in the peaceful Rose Revolution which ousted President of Georgia Eduard Shevardnadze in November 2003.
 He was appointed the Minister of Education and Science in the new government of President Mikheil Saakashvili and spearheaded a large-scale reform which eradicated corruption from the university enrollment process.
 In 2007, he became the Secretary of the National Security Council and was one of the key figures of the Russo-Georgian War.
-I. In 2011, Mikheil Saakashvili awarded Lomaia St. George's Order of Victory for his exceptional role in the nation-building process and diplomatic success of Georgia.
+In 2011, Mikheil Saakashvili awarded Lomaia St. George's Order of Victory for his exceptional role in the nation-building process and diplomatic success of Georgia.

 Education

 Lomaia earned a master of science degree at the Georgian Polytechnic Institute in 1985 with a specialty in hydraulic engineering.
-Lomaia continued his postgraduate studies at the Moscow Civil Engineering Institute, where In 1992 he successfully defended his doctoral thesis on the topic of "Investigation of the dynamic characteristics of massive power plants" and was awarded Doctor of Philosophy degree in Hydropower Engineering.
+Lomaia continued his postgraduate studies at the Moscow Civil Engineering Institute, where, in 1992, he successfully defended his doctoral thesis on the topic of "Investigation of the dynamic characteristics of massive power plants" and was awarded Doctor of Philosophy degree in Hydropower Engineering.